xdeama/personal-site-hugo/hugo/content/en/denktmit.md

 {{< column-long >}}
 {{< embed-svg-hidden-on-desktop "static/svg/tech-stack.svg" >}}
-We share knowledge, experience, and assist in the mediation of projects.
-We collectively invest in entrepreneurial infrastructures – from employed software developers for project support to shared cloud infrastructure and tax advisory services.
+We share knowledge and experience and support each other in solving problems and brokering projects.
+[Together](https://denktmit.de/team/), we invest in our corporate infrastructure – from employed software developers to support large projects to shared DevOps cloud infrastructure and tax consulting.

-At DenktMit, we jointly build what would be too risky, costly, or unaffordable alone, while each of us maintains our entrepreneurial independence.
+At DenktMit, we are working together to build an environment that would be too complex, risky or costly to create on our own, while each of us retains our entrepreneurial independence.

 {{< column-end >}}